halo/datanorm/README.md

 puts document.header
 puts document.version

-document.each do |item, progress|
+document.each do |product, progress|
-  # Once pre-processing is complete, you'll start to get items here
+  # Once pre-processing is complete, you'll start to get products here
-  puts item # <- can be nil
+  puts product # <- can be nil in the beginning

   # You can always look at the progress to see what's going on.
   puts progress if progress.significant? # Throttling, so your STDOUT doesn't get spammed.